Combining clustering of variables and feature selection using random forests: Proteomic data application

 The \b{VSURF} method, applied on those $K^*=68$ synthetic variables, selects 4 of them.
-These 4 synthetic variables are sorted by decreasing order of their variable importance (VI, defined in \ref{rfvi}).
+These 4 synthetic variables are sorted by decreasing order of their variable importance (VI).
 The corresponding 4 groups of peptides gather respectively 37, 61, 20, 25 peptides, that is a total of 143 peptides.
 Those 143 peptides come from 73 different proteins.
 The most homogeneous one is the 4th with 22 peptides (over 25) coming from the same protein, \textit{PZP} (Pregnancy Zone Protein).
 The 3rd one contains 18 peptides (over 20) coming from two different proteins, \textit{IGHD} (Ig Delta Chain) protein and \textit{THRB} (Prothrombin) protein.
 The second cluster is the more heterogeneous with 61 peptides coming from 50 different proteins.
 The first one contains 13 peptides (over 37) coming from \textit{A2GL} (Alpha 2 Glycoprotein), 6 from \textit{CRP} (C-reactive protein).

-This cluster of 37 peptides (which has the highest VI) is responsible of the large decrease of OOB error rates in Figure~\ref{fig:dendro_proteo}: it appears when the number of synthetic variables goes from $67$ to $68$ i.e. when the OOB error rate decreases from around $40\%$ to $20\%$.
+The cluster with highest VI, made of 37 peptides, is the one responsible of the large decrease of OOB error rates in Figure~\ref{fig:dendro_proteo}: it appears when the number of synthetic variables goes from $67$ to $68$ i.e. when the OOB error rate decreases from around $40\%$ to $20\%$.
 In addition, when this particular cluster is split into two new clusters (when the partition cardinal $K$ reaches 142), the OOB error increases significantly from $20\%$ to $30\%$.
 This confirms the importance of this cluster of peptides to predict treatment response.

-Note that, among the peptides selected by \b{CoV/VSURF}, we find peptides which come from \textit{APOA1} (Apolipoprotein A1), \textit{HPT} (Haptoglobin), \textit{TRFE} (Serotransferrin) and \textit{PGRP2} (N-Acetylmuramoyl L-Alanine Amidase).
+Note that, among the peptides selected by \b{CoV/VSURF}, we find peptides that come from \textit{APOA1} (Apolipoprotein A1), \textit{HPT} (Haptoglobin), \textit{TRFE} (Serotransferrin) and \textit{PGRP2} (N-Acetylmuramoyl L-Alanine Amidase).
 Those proteins make sense to oncologists in this context, who are currently investigating in more depth the relation between those proteins and the response to the treatment.

-Note also that, when \b{VSURF} is applied alone on the original data, only 35 peptides are selected.
-So, \b{VSURF} gives a more sparse variable selection, but with no group structure.
+In addition, when \b{VSURF} is applied alone on the original data, only 35 peptides are selected.
+So, \b{VSURF} gives a sparse variable selection (less peptides are selected), but with no group structure.